Jump to section: |

 Figure 3: An example of the Names tab on a species page showing the Accepted Name, any synonyms, vernacular names, identifiers and the sources of each.

-The Classification tab (Figure 4) shows how the taxonomic units sits within the taxonomy backbone.
-The taxonomic backbone can be used to navigate up and done the taxonomic tree.
+The Classification tab (Figure 4) shows how the taxonomic units sit within the taxonomy backbone.
+The taxonomic backbone can be used to navigate up and down the taxonomic tree.

 Figure 4: An example of the Classification tab on a species page shows the full taxonomic tree for that taxa, including links to the species pages in the ALA for each of those taxa/ranks.